layandreas/personal-blog/content/posts/scraping-wg-gesucht-part-i.md

 - city_id
 - page

-In our code we simply use a templated string:
+In my code I simply use a templated string:

 ```python
 URL_TEMPLATE = (